 If we introduce the notation

 we get, adding the diffusive part:

-This proves that the diffusive part of the process $Y$ is the same as the diffusive part of an $(n-2)$-dimensional Wright-Fisher process.
+This proves that the diffusive part of the process $Y$ is the same as the diffusive part of a $(n-2)$-dimensional Wright-Fisher process.
 We still have to prove that $\tilde{\mu}$ satisfies the assumptions we want. $\tilde{\mu}$ can be rewritten in two different ways.
-First we have
+Firstly we have